 If your plan membership card is damaged, lost, or stolen, call Customer Care right away and we will send you a new card.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)

-Section 3.2 The Provider Directory: Your guide to all providers in the plan's network in a safe place in case you need it later.
+Section 3.2 The Provider Directory: Your guide to all providers in the plan's network

 The Provider Directory lists our network providers and durable medical equipment suppliers.

 What are "network providers"?